Spotlight

 Outcome

-Following the user-centered design process, we believe we’ve improved the product discoverability and findability, making it easier for our users to navigate.
+The redesign improved product discoverability and findability, making it easier for our users to navigate.

-Here were the things we did to improve the way-finding experience:
+Here are the things we did to improve the way-finding experience:

-Reduced cognitive load by cutting down the amount of text and visual distractions on the screen.
-We also reduced the number of CTA buttons on a page, making it easier for the users to focus on the most critical tasks.
+Reduced cognitive load with a cleaner UI.
+We also reduced the number of CTA buttons on a page, making it easier for users to focus on the most critical tasks.

-Adopted a more intuitive labeling.
-We moved away from marketing jargon to simple language that people speak.
+Adopted a more intuitive site structure with better labels.
+We moved away from marketing jargon to simple language that people use in their day-to-day, as we learned from card sorting.
 For example, we replaced “Your brand” with “My resume”.

 Before